contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/01_overview.md

 The **SQL Wrapper** Entity Store lets you wrap an SQL database (MySQL only) to APISpark in the form of structured entities.
 You are then free to expose these entities via web APIs.

-For more information jump to our [Expose an SQL database via a web API](/technical-resources/apispark/tutorials/expose-sql-via-api "Expose an SQL database via a web API") tutorial.
+For more information jump to our [Expose data from an SQL database as an API](/technical-resources/apispark/tutorials/expose-sql-via-api "Expose data from an SQL database as an API") tutorial.

 ## Parse Wrapper